Official name

 Political relations

-The current bilateral political relations between Serbia and Sweden are good and are characterized by a positive trend in the development of political dialogue, with a strong interest in their further improvement.
+Bilateral political relations between Serbia and Sweden are good and are characterized by a positive trend in the development of political dialogue, with an interest in their further improvement.

 Economic relations

 Development aid of Sweden: Development aid is financed through the program of the Swedish International Development Cooperation Agency (SIDA allocates around EUR 12 million in grants to RS annually).
-Sweden's total non-refundable aid so far amounts to about 270 million.
-EUR.
+Sweden's total non-refundable aid so far amounts to about 293 million of euros.
 A Serbian-Swedish Business Council (with about 40 companies) has been established in Sweden, which aims to promote the potential of the Serbian economy.

 Bilateral agreements